tlonist-sang/ticketing/README.md

    - run [this command](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke)
    - The two commands above create a load balancer in the project of Google Cloud environment.
    - Check from Google Cloud Platform > Networking > Network services, check IP address.

+8. Running skaffold dev creates pods listed in the yaml file, enlisting them to Google Cloud.
+9. From local environment (Docker for Mac), running kubectl get pods (or any other commands) goes to the Google Cloud setting preconfigured.

 ## NPM modularization
 1. Create npm account, make an organization.
 (Check email if it is the first time)